cirosantilli/networking-cheat/tcp.md

 ## Implementations

 TCP is so important and time critical that it is implemented directly in the Kernel, and not on user space applications.

+### Manually send bytes

+TODO Do you need a kernel module to tamper the exact TCP bytes?